-This section describes the frame strike function.
+This section describes the frame step function.

-(* For general animation)
+(For general animation)

-About Frame Hitting
+About Frame Step

 Frame Step Setting

-UI for frame step
+Display method for frame step

 Export with the [Apply Frame Step] checkbox checked.